 And as I sat there reading Austin Coates fluent easy prose, I learned about how the city I love came to be, how magnificent it must have been in its early opulent days, and the history behind places like Lilau Square, Camoes Park, and the Protestant Cemetery.
 These are some of my favourite places in the city and reading about them while the sun shone in through the windows while the waitress brought the next course and another glass of wine was just an exceptional feeling.

 While part of it was the wine and the book, another part of it was Aurora, and just being there that particular day.
 The restaurant is smartly decorated, open and bright, and the waitress was wonderful that day.
 She gave great recommendations for the food and let me go at my own pace, and of course, she brought another glass of great wine and another and another and on it continued in that way.
 It was one of the best dining experiences I’ve ever had in Macau.

 In the end, I guess I’m giving Aurora 4.5 stars and not 5 for two reasons.
 One, while the food is very good, it’s not drop dead amazing amazing amazing, and outside of the lunch special, it’s probably a bit overpriced.

-Apart from that though the restaurant is beautiful, the food is good to great, the lunch special is excellent and the staff is wonderful.
+Beyond that the restaurant is beautiful, the food is good to great, the lunch special is excellent and the staff is wonderful.
 Aurora is definitely the best restaurant at Altira and quite possibly the best Italian restaurant in the city.
 Don’t pass up trying the Chimera Trebbian either, it’s a remarkable white wine.

-As a big fan of Aurora, I’ve returned quite a few times throughout the years to try their magnificent set lunch, which ranks as one of the best value options in town.
+As a big fan of Aurora, I’ve returned quite a few times throughout the years for their magnificent set lunch, which ranks as one of the best value options in town.
 Here’s a quick review of my latest visit, which happened in the autumn of 2017.